broadinstitute/gatk/scripts/pathseq/wdl/README.md

 ### Setting up parameter json file for a run

-To get started, *copy* the ``*_template.json`` for the workflow you wish to run and modify the parameters accordingly.
+To get started, *copy* the ``pathseq_pipeline_template.json`` for the workflow and modify the parameters accordingly.
 DO NOT commit your json file to this repo.
 This file has reasonable default parameters.

-PathSeq reference files are available in the [GATK Resource Bundle](https://software.broadinstitute.org/gatk/download/bundle) (direct link [here](ftp://ftp.broadinstitute.org/bundle/beta/PathSeq)).
+PathSeq reference files are available in the [GATK Resource Bundle](https://software.broadinstitute.org/gatk/download/bundle) (located [here](ftp://gsapubftp-anonymous@ftp.broadinstitute.org/bundle/beta/PathSeq)).

-*Please note that there are optional parameters that do not appear in the template files, since we do not want to specify, by default*
+*Please note that there are optional parameters that do not appear in the template files, since we do not want to specify them by default*

 ### Docker image
 - "broadinstitute/gatk:4.0.0.0"